Can Large Vision-Language Models Correct Semantic Grounding Errors By Themselves?: Self-Correction in VLMs for Semantic Grounding

-\item[Q4] \emph{Can a VLM leverage external techniques, \eg, visual prompting, to overcome the issues in intrinsic self-correction?} We consider several techniques:
+Prior works in LLMs suggest that feedback generation is the bottleneck in self-correction~\citep{gou2024critic,olausson2024is}.
+The survey paper in LLMs~\citep{Kamoi2024WhenCL} identifies that decomposing complex generation tasks into easier verification tasks enables successful self-correction~\citep{dhuliawala2023chainofverificationreduceshallucinationlarge}.
+Following this insight, we study binary feedback, a message on whether the previous prediction is correct, due to its lower task complexity.
+We refer the VLMs performing verification to as `Verifier'.
+We study binary feedback verification by comparing it with generation-based verification~\citep{self_refine,llm_solve_computer_tasks} referred to as ``intrinsic self-correction'' in prior work~\citep{llm_cannot_self_correct}.
+Furthermore, we also study the proper ways to prompt the Verifier.

+\textbf{Baseline: intrinsic self-correction.} We adopt prior work in LLMs self-correction~\citep{llm_solve_computer_tasks} to semantic grounding task.
+Here, we prompt the verifier to \textit{`Carefully review and refine your answer'} right after the base predictions to automatically correct grounding predictions.
+Although intrinsic self-correction doesn't explicitly generate binary feedback, a binary signal can be obtained by comparing the alignment of grounding predictions before and after correction

-\begin{itemize} \item[(i)] \textit{Visual marks:} The verifier receives the image with a highlighted object of interest and a prompt to determine if the predicted class label accurately describes the object \citep{red_circle}. \item[(ii)] \textit{RoI crop:} \new{Prior work~\citep{ViLD} distills features of cropped regions to the object detectors.
-Inspired by this, we design the verifier to receive a cropped image isolating the object of interest.} \item[(iii)] A combination of Visual Marks and RoI crop. \end{itemize} \end{description} For intrinsic self-correction, we adapt prior work in LLMs self-correction~\citep{llm_solve_computer_tasks} to semantic grounding task.
-Here, we prompt the verifier to \textit{`Carefully review and refine your answer'} to automatically correct grounding predictions.
-Note that although intrinsic self-correction does not explicitly generate a binary feedback, we can obtain the corresponding binary signal by comparing the alignment of the grounding predictions before and after correction.
+\iclr{ \textbf{Ways to prompt the Verifier.} } We consider several techniques and visualize them in Fig~\ref{fig:textual_and_visual_prompt}: \textbf{(i)} \textit{Visual marks:} The verifier receives the image with a highlighted object of interest and a prompt to determine if the predicted class label accurately describes the object \citep{red_circle}. \textbf{(ii)} \textit{RoI crop:} \new{Prior work~\citep{ViLD} distills features of cropped regions to the object detectors.
+Inspired by this, we design the verifier to receive a cropped image isolating the object of interest.} \textbf{(iii)} A combination of Visual Marks and RoI crop.